Hostile Takeover

 The first drone moved — and these definitely weren’t worker drones.
 Worker drones didn’t have four arms — and each of them ended in the barrel of a minigun.
 Rotors began spinning.

-“Huh, was my first guess right?
+“Huh, was my first guess right actually?
 They really were building drones here,” N said.
-“But JcJenson never built drones for military applications.
-Was this… another company’s attempt to reverse engineer the designs?
+“But J said we’re the only time the company built drones for military applications.
+Was this… another company’s attempt to reverse engineer our designs?
 Build their own modified drones?”

 “I really couldn’t care less about the lore behind this place,” V said.
 “Let’s just blow them up.”